bgermann/cforms2/readme.txt

 = 14.13 =

+* bugfix:   do not attach the upload directory to auto confirmation mails
 * other:    remove the remaining translation files
 * other:    remove the form presets
 * other:    remove wide_brown_light theme